fmillion-mnsu/cis350-f24/G_ASSIGN1.md

 1. **VERY IMPORTANT**: You MUST connect your virtual machines to a **Host-Only** network.
 (Failing to do this will result in significant point loss!)

-   On Windows, go into thE VM settings and ensure the network adapter is set to Host-Only.
+   On Windows, go into the VM settings and ensure the network adapter is set to Host-Only.

    ![VMware settings window showing the network set to Host Only](assets/win_hostonly.png)